Informational Autocrats, Diverse Societies: Information Manipulation in Monolithic Societies

-Theorem \ref{theorem:sc-virtualdensitypolarization} describes the consequences of polarization for media bias while maintaining the assumption that the society is unimodal, and so, the virtual density is single-peaked.
-In the next section, we study persuasion in highly polarized societies in which there are more people in the extremes of preference and belief distribution than are in its center.
+Theorem \ref{theorem:sc-virtualdensitypolarization} describes the impact of dispersion on information manipulation while maintaining the assumption that the society is monolithic, and so, the virtual density is single-peaked.
+In the next section, we study persuasion in highly divided societies, in which there are more people in the extremes of preference and belief distribution than at its center.